Reggie (album)

 Redman Presents...Reggie is the seventh studio album by rapper Redman.
-It was released on December 7, 2010, through his own label Gilla House Records and Def Squad Records in conjunction with Def Jam Recordings.
+It was released on December 7, 2010, through his own label Gilla House Records and Erick Sermon's Def Squad Records in conjunction with Def Jam Recordings.
 The original title of the album, as promoted in the booklet of Blackout!
 2, was going to be Reggie Noble "0" 9 1/2.
 It would also be his final album with Def Jam, after being signed to the label for 19 years.

 Background

 During an interview, Redman stated that Reggie Noble (Redman's own birth name), does the album, not Redman.
 Redman also said that there is going to be more "poppish" type songs, rather than his normal "rugged" and "hardcore" songs.
 In regards to the album, he stated:

 Yeah the new album Reggie.
 It's just the alter ego of Redman.
 Just stepping up a little bit more.
 On the new Reggie album there is an alter ego or whatever.
 I just wanted to step out the box a little bit.
 The beats are bigger.
 You won't be hearing none of the Redman antics like you usually hear, like the hard beats, Superman Lova of skits.
 You know just a little step out the box.
 I was actually doing this album when I was doing the Blackout!
 2 album with Meth.
 It was supposed to be a mixtape, but it came out as an album.
 I was actually supposed to put out Muddy Waters 2 now, but this album came along.
 I'm gonna put out this album then Muddy Waters 2 next.